dolmades/dolmades-cli/docs/MAIN.md

 ## Features

-* **GOG games support:** Generate a template recipe for games in your personal GOG collection and install it within minutes.
+* **GOG games support:** generate template recipes for your personal GOG collection and install is a breeze
-* **Ease-of-use:** Dolmades are designed to support any linux distro and require no special permissions.
+* **Ease-of-use:** supports any linux distro and require no special permissions
-* **Compatibility:** Recipes are designed to create functional dolmades across various systems (hardware, distros).
+* **Compatibility:** recipes create functional dolmades across various distros and system hardware
-* **Mobility:** Dolmades are designed to be portable across various system (hardware, distros).
+* **Mobility:** designed to be portable across various distros and system hardware
-* **Safety&Security:** Dolmades are isolated from each other and from the host system.
-Breaking one will leave all others unaffected, and you won't be able to harm your host system unless you use shares.
+* **Safety&Security:** dolmades are isolated from each other and from the host system by default

 * **Users**
-  * **Creation:** Cook your application using recipes and install a desktop symlink.
+  * **Creation:** cook your application using recipes and install a desktop symlink
-  * **Target launcher:** Displays a selection of all installed applications and you choose which one to run.
+  * **Target launcher:** displays a selection of all installed applications and you choose which one to run
-  * **Shares:** Bind selected paths from the host system to windows drives inside a dolmade.
+  * **Shares:** bind selected paths from the host system to windows drives inside a dolmade
   * **Import&Export:** EXPERIMENTAL - allows sharing cooked dolmades and requires user names to remain identical!

 * **Developers:**
-  * **Create recipes:** Use the existing Dolmadefiles as template for your own win-only apps.
+  * **Create recipes:** use the existing Dolmadefiles as template for your own win-only apps
-  * **Debug mode:** Examine problems, add fixes and instantly rebuild the application.
+  * **Debug mode:** examine problems, add fixes and instantly rebuild the application
-  * **Selectable base:** Choose between between several wine versions (currently stable, devel, staging).
+  * **Selectable base:** choose between between several wine versions

 ## Features of the next release